 Uvita is a little gem hidden in between two famous Costa Rican destinations, Dominical to the north and the Osa Peninsula and the famous Corcovado National Park to the south.
-To reach Uvita from Dominical you only have to drive 17 km (11 miles) south from Dominical along the Coastal Highway, and once you get there it looks like nothing special could possibly exists there.
+To reach Uvita from Dominical you only have to drive 17 km (11 miles) south from Dominical along the Coastal Highway, and once you get there it looks like nothing special could possibly exist there.

-The center of town is just a few commercial buildings, including bank offices, a big hardware store, a gas station and some restaurants, all located along the Coastal Highway.
+The center of town is just a few commercial buildings, including bank offices, a big hardware store, a gas station, and some restaurants, all located along the Coastal Highway.
 But what hides behind this industrial looking development, just by taking any of the little dirt roads towards the ocean, is a series of beautiful beaches to enjoy the magic that oceanic wildlife has to offer.

 Uvita’s Main Secret: Marino Ballena National Park

 Since 1992, the national park–the first of its kind in Costa Rica and Central America–protects 171 hectares of land along 15 km of coastline and 5375 hectares of marine territory.
 As you can imagine, the main goal is to protect marine life, from the very fragile living reefs or coral reefs to big mammals like the Humpback whales.

 There are four official entrances to the park–Uvita, Ballena, Piñuela and Colonia–each taking you to a beautiful beach destination.
 The Uvita entrance will take you to an amazing natural formation, a tombolo in the shape of a whale’s tale that can only be seen (and hiked) at low tide.
 You can also do some snorkeling around the rocky tail (flippers are not allowed).